 If these dates don't work for you please get in touch to arrange a bespoke course.

 The day will be a mix of a number of short runs, active workshops and some indoor sessions, so a basic level of running fitness is all you need to make the most of the weekend.
 If you can run 5k without stopping you should be fine.
 We are likely to cover around 8km in the afternoon, walking the hills.

 No previous navigation experience is necessary.

 Please refer to our guidance on Essential kit for trail running safely.

 The workshops will be a mix of indoor and outdoor sessions.

-Trail running shoes - Get in touch if you want more advice before the course.
+Trail running shoes - Bring what you have and we can discuss options.
+Get in touch if you want more advice before the course.

 Clean trainers for indoors

 Compass if you have one